bsorrentino/bsorrentino/_posts/2021-07-15-SwiftUI-Use-Native-Search-Bar-Widget-for-iOS-tvOS.md

     // Continue ...
  }
  ```
+##### 2. Hook up the UISearchController to the UINavigationController

-2. Handle when `SearchBarViewController` will be attached to `UINavigationController`(_behind `NavigationView`_) and hook up the `UISearchController` to the `UINavigationController` through the `navigationItem.searchController` property.
+ To do this we've to find a way to handle when `SearchBarViewController` will be attached to `UINavigationController` (_behind `NavigationView`_) and hook up the UISearchController to the UINavigationController through the `navigationItem.searchController` property.
-To do this We need to override an UIViewController lifecycle method named `didMove(toParent parent: UIViewController?)`:
+ An easy way is overridden the UIViewController lifecycle method named **didMove**:

   ```swift
 override func didMove(toParent parent: UIViewController?) {